the memes that broke the internet.

 We saw an opportunity to rebirth Mr. Peanut not as an ad, but as a living meme, something cute, weird, and remixable enough to be claimed and spread by the internet.

-the insight:
+OUR insight:

 We built upon the absurd: Mr. Peanut heroically dies, gets a Super Bowl funeral with mascots like Kool-Aid Man, whose tears spark a bizarre rebirth…enter Baby Nut.